Click on a topic below to learn more.

-Notice of Action and Statement of Claim: If you do not respond to a demand letter before the deadline in the letter, or can’t negotiate an agreement with the lender, the lender (mortgagee), may start the foreclosure process.
+Notice of Action and Statement of Claim: If you do not respond to a demand letter before the deadline in the letter, or cannot negotiate an agreement with the lender, the lender, may start the foreclosure process.

 A Notice of Action is a court document that tells you that the lender is starting a legal process against you because you broke the terms of your loan or mortgage.
 It tells you the basics of who is involved in the foreclosure process, and how long you have to file a defence.